 I dislike the computer even though I developed the software for the mail order business I had many years ago.
 Having a good understanding of accounting software and being able to use the software for the business is vital.

 Horses seem like a good idea since they do not need diesel but they need hay for the wintertime.
 That means you need a hay field and haying equipment, a sickle mower, a hay wagon, a rake and a baler with a tractor to pull everything.
 And having horses they need a constant supply of water that is not frozen so again well buried pipes and a water line heater.

 Having a partner in all of this is very useful as the work load is tremendous.
 There will be difficulties and resolving conflicts is not easy.
 Dorothee and I have worked things out fairly well.
-She takes care of the chickens while I do the mechanics and field work.
+She takes care of the chickens and food preparations while I do the mechanics and field work.
 We try to always help one another and there are days that things do not go well but you learn to cope and get on with it.
-Dorothee likes a nice looking house which for a number of years had to be put off but finally she is getting her ash flooring and some wood panelling in the living room.
+Dorothee likes a nice looking house which for a number of years had to be put off but finally she is got her ash flooring and some wood panelling in the living room.
 Now I need to make some moulding for the floor.

 And in the end there is the cats, horses and cow to keep you company!